zdravkov/kendo-docs/api/framework/datasource.md

 ### data `Array|String`

-The array of data items.
-The data source will internally wrap them as [kendo.data.ObservableObject](/api/framework/obvservableobject).
+The array of data items which the data source contains.
+The data source will wrap those items as [kendo.data.ObservableObject](/api/framework/obvservableobject) or [kendo.data.Model](/api/framework/model) (if [schema.model](#configuration-schema.model) is set).

 Can be set to a string value if the [schema.type](#configuration-schema.type) option is set to "xml".